All Episodes

 Parents would flock to those schools.

-Every parent knows that the best thing they gift they can give their child sort of nourishment and love, emotional, spiritual, etc., is an education.
+Every parent knows that the best thing they can give their child, sort of nourishment and love, emotional, spiritual, et cetera, is an education.

-And we're we're robbing these kids of the competitiveness that they're gonna need in a global economy.
+And we're robbing these kids of the competitiveness that they're going to need in a global economy.

-And you know, I never I never depended on the school system for my kids to get educated.
+And, you know, I never depended on the school system for my kids to get educated.

-I I took that responsibility upon myself, and even in the summertime, I would hire tutors and make them spend an hour or two a day in the summer, so that you know kind of teaching them that education is a lifelong pursuit.
+And even in the summertime, I would hire tutors and make them spend an hour or two a day in the summer so that, you know, kind of teaching them that education is a lifelong pursuit.

 I learn more every day because I read piles of information every day.